Discharge advice for patients following cataract surgery

 If you wear glasses, place your thumbs over the ends of the frame when putting them on, to avoid any chance of poking your eye.

-What can I do two to four weeks after my surgery?
+What can I do 2 to 4 weeks after my surgery?

 Wash your hair as normal.

-Gradually get back to your usual routine, and return to activities such as gardening, golf, bowling, and cycling with care, if you wish.
+Gradually get back to your usual routine.
+Return to activities such as gardening, golf, bowling, and cycling with care, if you wish.

 When can I swim or use eye make-up?

-When you have finished your eye drops, four weeks after your surgery.
-This is to reduce the risk of getting an infection in your eye.
+You can swim and use eye make-up when you have finished your eye drops, 4 weeks after your surgery.
+This reduces your risk of getting an infection in your eye.

 When can I drive?